Blog

 Finally, lateral excursions target both sides of the jaw by shifting it side-to-side several times each day.
 With regular practice, these simple therapeutic exercises can help you effectively manage any jaw issues you may have and get back to living an active lifestyle!

-Demonstration of Therapeutic Exercises:
+Demonstration of therapeutic exercises:

 Learning how to properly perform therapeutic exercises can greatly reduce jaw pain and improve overall mobility.
 In fact, studies have shown that over 70% of those who follow a regular exercise program experience significant relief.